 The Chinese web company Baidu has said that it will launch its first “semi-autonomous” car later this year, and in the UK, the totally self-driving “LUTZ Pathfinder” pod, created by Transport Systems Catapult, is being tested now on the pavements of Milton Keynes.

 In theory the elimination of human error from the driving process — no more last-minute lane switches, texting while driving or getting distracted by other passengers — should make the streets much safer.
 However, there are still plenty of challenges posed by the idea of a self-driving car on regular roads, surrounded by ordinary traffic, stop signs, pedestrians and potholes.
+Then there's the issue of whether car insurance would be required, and if it is, how it will be assessed or calculated.

 Dubai’s Road and Transport Authority (RTA) is putting in place a bold new solution to at least some of challenges.
 Work has began on a bridge link to the Bluewaters Island project, a new Dh1.6 billion development off the Jumeirah Beach coastline that will include host shops, attractions, accommodation and the world’s largest Ferris wheel.